Funerary art in Puritan New England: Stonecarvers

-By the mid 18th century, stone-carving had become an independent industry, with its own system of apprenticeships and workshops.
-Although not considered a fine art, the craft required large amounts of skill and knowledge, including selecting stones from rock outcroppings, shaping them, preparing their faces and carving the reliefs.
-Different schools of carving emerged in different regions of New England, The John Stevens Shop based in Newport soon grew in popularity and soon was competing with new Rhode Island based carvers such as Gabriel Allen and Charles Hartshorn both based out of Providence Rhode Island all carving out of locally sourced slate.
-The Connecticut River valley was prized for its brownstone quarries which were often used by the regions grave carvers.
-Portland, Connecticut in particular had one of the largest brownstone quarries and many carvers were based from the region due to the ample supply of material.
-Carving families such as the Stanclift Family and Thomas Johnson Family would emerge with generations of tradesmen perfecting the art of carving from the soft and malleable stone.
-Brownstone was prized due to its manipulative properties making it easier to carve elaborate designs when compared to Granite Schist or Slate, though ironically these characteristics made the stone prone to worse weathering and erosion than the latter materials.
+By the mid-18th century, stone-carving had become an industry with its own system of apprenticeships and workshops.
+Although not considered a fine art, stone crafting required skill and knowledge, including selecting fine stone from rock outcroppings, shaping them, preparing their faces and carving the reliefs.
+Different carving schools emerged across New England, including The John Stevens Shop in Newport, and the Rhode Island carvers Gabriel Allen and Charles Hartshorn, most of whom worked from local slate.
+The Connecticut River valley was prized for its brownstone quarries, which were often used by the region's grave carvers.
+Portland, Connecticut in particular had one of the largest brownstone quarries, and many carvers were based in the region due to the ample supply of material.
+Families such as the Stanclift and Thomas Johnson families would emerge with generations of tradesmen perfecting the art of carving from the soft and malleable stone.
+Brownstone was prized due to its manipulative properties making it easier to carve elaborate designs when compared to Granite Schist or Slate, though ironically, these characteristics made the stone more prone to weathering and erosion than the latter materials.

-Flat, tablet shaped stones made from slate was the preferred medium until marble became fashionable in the early 19th century.
-Early puritan era carvers were especially preoccupied by economy of line, geometric shapes and, at times abstract patterns.
-They show an unstyled "primitive" approach that tended towards simplicity and naturalism.
-As the approach is not detectable in later American art, the historian Allan Ludwig described it as a "half-finished experiment in form making.
+Materials used depended on the region, varying from slate, brownstone, schist, shale, and gneiss.
+Later, marble became fashionable in the early 19th century and phased out most other materials.
+Early puritan era carvers were especially preoccupied by the economy of line, geometric shapes and, at times abstract patterns.
+They exhibit an unstyled, primitive approach that tends towards simplicity and naturalism.
+As this aesthetic did not re-emerge in later American art, it became, according to the historian Allan Ludwig, as a "half-finished experiment in form making.
 Its place...must therefore be described as one of quiet isolation.
 Nothing of the older tradition remained after 1815 but the silence of a forgotten epoch."

-Attitudes towards death
+Attitude towards death

-Although modern society sharply avoids the reality of everyday disposal of its communities' dead, in puritan society these were common facts of life.
+Although modern western culture tends to avoid the reality of the disposal of its dead, in puritan society it was a common fact of life.
 Thus, their art reflects a pragmatic approach, embracing realistic imagery that evokes human decay into skulls and bones.
-Their use of simplistic, line drawn imagery was a deliberate rejection of Catholic iconography, a choice also reflected in the design of their churches, portrait paintings and stained glass.
-However, in a society that largely rejected visual art as idolatry, images created for funeral rites and headstones themselves were among the few artworks most people in this period would be were exposed to.
+Their use of simplistic, line-drawn imagery was a deliberate rejection of Catholic iconography, a choice also reflected in the design of their churches, portrait paintings and stained glass.
+However, in a society that largely rejected visual art as idolatry, images created for funeral rites and headstones themselves were among the few artworks most people in this period would be exposed to.